yatish609/subshot/README.md

 SubShot enumerates subdomains using the following search engines and websites:
 > Google, Yahoo, Bing, Baidu, Ask, Netcraft, Virustotal, ThreatCrowd, DNSdumpster and ReverseDNS.

-Based on Python 3.8.3 and compiled using python's own virtualenv.

 ## Installation

 To install dependencies: